SAP-archive/teched2020-INT167/exercises/ex0/README.md

-# Exercise 0 - Get Your Participant ID and Edge Services Access Credential for the Exercise
+# Exercise 0 - Get Your Participant ID and Edge Services Access Credential

 1. Open the Participant ID generator program via the following URL